 Instead, they wanted a democracy, such as those achieved in the French and American Revolutions.

-However, the mutinies were eventually suppressed, and the ships returned to the control of the Tsarist authorities.
+However, the mutinies were eventually suppressed, and the ships returned to the control of the tsarist authorities.

 By October 1905, it was clear that Nicholas II could no longer ignore the demands of his people.

-On 17th October, he issued a document called the Manifesto of 17 October 1905 which promised some major reforms.
+Finally, on 17th October, he issued a document called the Manifesto of 17 October 1905 which promised some major reforms.

-However, the tsar's soldiers had arrested so many protestors during 1905, that many Russian political groups demanded their release before they would accept 'empty promises' from the tsar.
+However, the Tsar's soldiers had arrested so many protestors during 1905, that many Russian political groups demanded their release before they would accept 'empty promises' from the Tsar.

-As 1905 drew to a close, the anger of the people had not decreased as a result of the tsar's proposals.
+As 1905 drew to a close, the anger of the people had not decreased as a result of the Tsar's proposals.

 So, a man called Sergei Witte was then appointed as Prime Minister of Russia by the Tsar.

-Witte personally advised the Tsar to allow for the immediate election of a representative Duma for the people.
+Witte believed that concessions needed to be made to the workers in order to calm them down and he personally advised the Tsar to allow for the immediate election of a representative Duma for the people.

 However, Nicholas was not willing to give up his power as Tsar and undermined any plans to provide an elective body like this.

-As a final attempt to end the revolution, the tsar decided to respond with force.
 The leaders of various Russian political groups were arrested and imprisoned.
 Groups of striking workers and mutinous soldiers were also treated harshly and arrested.

 As 1906 began, the only significant change that had resulted from the revolution was the creation of the Duma.

-Even though the tsar maintained control over this body of elected officials, it was the first real step towards the change of Nicholas' absolute authority.
+Even though the Tsar maintained control over this body of elected officials, it was the first real step towards the change of Nicholas' absolute authority.

-Although the Revolution of 1905 did not immediately lead to the overthrow of Tsarism, it did have a number of significant effects.
+So, although the Revolution of 1905 did not immediately lead to the overthrow of Tsarism, it did have a number of significant effects.

 Secondly, it created divisions within Russian society as different groups fought for their own interests.